 These activated receptors influence the process of lipolysis.

-It is worth remembering that oestrogen, the female sex hormone, reduces the lipolysis yet increases lipogenesis which will have a negative effect on cutting fat.
+It is worth remembering that estrogen, the female sex hormone, reduces the lipolysis yet increases lipogenesis which will have a negative effect on cutting fat.

 Testosterone, on the other hand stimulates lipolysis by increasing the number of lipolytic b-adrenergic receptors which results in a more effective hormone to cut fat.

 Hormones have an effect on the way our body uses and stores fat.

 Testosterone increases the metabolism of fat cells which stimulates the process lipolysis which reduces fat levels.